 People in Need objectives are to:

-- Replicate or expand a proven program or project;
+- Continue, replicate or expand a proven program or project

 - Purchase equipment that provides an immediate and substantial benefit.

 Projects should be completed within one year of the award.

 Deadlines and Dates

 - Letters of Intent are due by 5 p.m. on August 5.